livMatS/dserver-container-composition/README.md

 # Usage

 On launch, a test dataset is placed on the smb share.
+It might be necessary to manually refresh the index to register this testing dataset after the first launch, i.e.

+    podman exec -it dtool-lookup-server-container-composition_dtool_lookup_server_1 /refresh_index

 After pod up and images available, relaunch interactive session for manual testing with